Why Is the Power Out? Weather Impacts on the Electric Utility Grid, Anticipated Property Claims

 There are two types of power generation plants: renewable and non-renewable.
 Renewable power includes solar farms, wind farms, hydropower/dams, and geothermal.
 Non-renewable power generation includes oil, coal, natural gas, and nuclear.
 These plants produce the electric power (load) that businesses, governments, and homes need to run.
 The United States has approximately 10,500 utility generation stations spread across the country, which pales in comparison to the size or land area taken up by transmission and distribution equipment.
 These generation plants are somewhat redundant due to the fact that if one plant goes down, a utility can rely on other facilities to cover the demand.

 So, as end-users, we typically will not have a power outage or notice if one generation plant goes down.
-Problems arise when either you have the failure/shutdown of several plants or an increased load or demand.
+Problems arise when you have the failure/shutdown of several plants or an increased load or demand.
 For example, in the summer of 2020, the State of California had to trigger rolling blackouts.
 The cause of the blackouts was not the result of any generation plant or equipment failures, but rather, was largely a result of an extreme heatwave across the state that put increased demand on the generation plants that they simply could not supply.

 Why the Texas Rolling Blackouts Failed

 This week in Texas, the rolling blackouts were caused by the extreme weather which has impacted the utility grid two-fold.
 First, due to the extremely low temperatures, businesses and homes are having to produce more heat, which increases the power demand on the grid.
 This alone, however, would not cause outages as the grid should have enough power to maintain this type of demand.
 The other issue is that the cold weather caused generation plants to shut down either as a result of equipment failure or to protect the equipment.
 Wind turbines are subject to ice building up on the blades or the components becoming too cold and are designed to shut down to prevent any damage to the equipment.
 Similarly, thermal plants, such as coal and natural gas, require water lines to properly cool equipment to prevent overheating.
-But given the extremely low temperatures, the necessary water can freeze and damage the components, so these plants also have to be shut down in order to prevent damage.
+However, given the extremely low temperatures, the necessary water can freeze and damage the components, so these plants also have to be shut down to prevent damage.

 You may be asking yourself, what happens to energy equipment in cold climates?
 Similar energy farms and plants in the north routinely experience below-zero temperatures and undergo a "winterization" process every year to prevent issues like we've seen this week in Texas.
 Solar farms and plants in the south do not typically go through the winterizing process because these types of weather events are extremely rare and not anticipated.
-So, this week, Texas and the surrounding states had the "double-whammy" of both an increased demand for power and a decreased supply due to generation plants having to be taken offline.
+So, this week, Texas and the surrounding states had the double-whammy of both an increased demand for power and a decreased supply due to generation plants having to be taken offline.

 Although the Electric Reliability Council of Texas (ERCOT) had established certain reserve margins for the region to allow for increased demand and shortfall in supply, the combinations created by this storm exceeded the planning criteria.
 Since electric power must be delivered instantaneously from the available generation, the rolling blackouts were instituted to prevent instability and total collapse (blackout) of the state's power system.